alfrepo/blog/content/docs/notes/article00005.md

 They seem intuitive, but in detail its less clear:

 - how "delete markers" interfer with "versions"
-- what does "expire" mean for current
+- what does "expire" mean for current.

 ### The model behind S3 versioning